mypaperdata/llms_are_not_weird/README.md

 # LLMs Are Not Weird – Workbook

-This repository contains replication materials for the paper
-**“LLMs Are Not Weird: Comparing AI and Human Financial Decision-Making.”**
+This repository contains replication materials for the paper (for Windows only) **“LLMs Are Not Weird: Comparing AI and Human Financial Decision-Making.”**

 ---